HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

 #### Including signatures in a SMART Health Link payload
-Downstream implementation guides may further specify how to add signatures to a SMART Health Link payload, under the following condition:
+Downstream implementation guides may further specify how to add signatures to a SMART Health Link payload, under the conditions listed at [Conformance and User-Facing Identification](#conformance-and-user-facing-identification).
-- If clients need to be aware of a signing or wrapping scheme, the resulting artifact cannot be called a SMART Health Link in user-facing contexts.

 However, if the result is a SMART Health Link that clients can process as usual while ignoring the signature (e.g., a detached signature added as a property within the existing JSON SMART Health Link structure, next to label/flag/etc.), the resulting artifact can still be called a SMART Health Link in user-facing contexts